johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 ## Use `nplusone` to catch N+1 queries

-An N+1 query is a common performance issue that can occur when your code makes too many database queries.
-Learn about it [here](https://johnnymetz.com/posts/find-nplusone-violations/).

-The [`nplusone`](https://github.com/jmcarp/nplusone) package detects N+1 queries in your code.
-It works by raising an `NPlusOneError` where a single query is executed repeatedly in a loop, resulting in unnecessary database access.
-I recommend using it only in your test suite - read about how to implement that [here](https://johnnymetz.com/posts/find-nplusone-violations/#nplusone).
+An N+1 query is a common performance issue that occurs when your code makes too many database queries.
+The [`nplusone`](https://github.com/jmcarp/nplusone) package detects these bad queries in your code.
+It works by raising an `NPlusOneError` where a single query is executed repeatedly in a loop.
+Read more about it in a [previous blog post](https://johnnymetz.com/posts/find-nplusone-violations/).

-While `nplusone` is a useful tool, it is important to note that the package is orphaned and does not catch all violations.
+While `nplusone` is an indispensable tool I use in all of my Django projects, it is important to note that the package is orphaned and does not catch all violations.
 For example, I've noticed it doesn't work with `.only()` or `.defer()`.

 ```python
 for user in User.objects.defer("email"):